 HCT's custodianship of St Georges is informed by a Conservation Statement which can be downloaded here.

 St George's is registered for religious marriages in the German Lutheran tradition and the service can be conducted in German or English at the couple's choice.
-Registration for same sex religious marriages is in hand.
-To enquire about getting married at St Georges please use the form opposite.
+To enquire about getting married at St Georges please contact us.

 Family history records of the congregation have been deposited for conservation and safe-keeping at the London Borough of Tower Hamlets Local History Library and Archives